 Your local school district

 Local school districts are in charge of setting health and safety rules.
+This page will continue to be updated as districts submit plans to ODE.
 Find information on your school’s plan by finding your local school district below: